 80% Indians shopped online for this New Year: Velocity MR study

 One out of every four people travel during New Year’s eve, with a significantly higher number of people planning to travel abroad during New Year’s eve.
 In New Year, very negligible percentage of people purchase gifts for others and instead prefer to buy things for themselves.
-The study was conducted by Velocity MR, one of India’s leading market research and data analysis companies, through an online survey on their Markelytics Panel among people drawn from varied demographics.
+The study was conducted by Velocity MR, one of India’s leading market research and data analysis companies, through an online survey on their Markelytics Panel and best webinar software among people drawn from varied demographics.

 The study found that most respondents shopped online in the past few weeks for a variety of products to bring in the New Year.
 Top New Year resolutions for 2018 included people wanting to earn more money right on top, followed by wanting a positive approach towards life and thirdly, becoming more confident and thereby taking more risks.

 The study covered five key metros of India, including New Delhi, Mumbai, Bengaluru, Hyderabad and Chennai with a sample size of 3,000+ adults.
 The respondents were in the age group of 25 to 55, with a 60:40 split between men and women, respectively.

 Brand salience or top of mind recall during New Year shopping was found to be significant in only a few categories such as alcohol, food and travel.
 However, it was found that trust and value are considered even more important during this season.

 Highlights of the Study:

 - 80% of the respondents shopped online for New Year

 - Top New Year resolutions for 2018 includes people wanting to earn more money, followed by wanting a positive approach towards life and becoming more confident and taking risks

 - Among priorities for the next year getting a good job tops the list followed by becoming an entrepreneur and joining the Indian Startup ecosystem